Neuroscientists Reveal a New Theory of Dreams and Why They Happen

 Final thoughts on a new theory of dreams and why they happen by neuroscientists

 An exciting new theory of dreams suggests that we dream of a better understanding of everyday life.
 Neuroscientists compare our brains to machines in that both can perform complex tasks by learning specific datasets.
 However, our brains tend to get “stuck” in a particular learning pattern, preventing us from fully understanding reality.
-Scientists believe that we dream of understanding everyday life better and avoid overgeneralization.
+Scientists believe that we dream of understanding everyday life better and avoiding overgeneralization.

 Perhaps this study will lead to an even deeper understanding of this theory of dreams.
 Scientists have contemplated the meaning of dreams for centuries, but they’ve gotten a little closer to solving the mystery with this study.